Moremar/tuto-angular/README.txt

 This file will contain our "app-root" component, that will contain all our app.

-When we run "ng serve", the Angular CLI groups our custom code (all our components) into JS bundles and add it at the end of the served index.tml.
+When we run "ng serve", the Angular CLI groups our custom code (all our components) into JS bundles and adds it at the end of the served index.html.
 The first code to be executed is main.ts, that bootstraps the AppModule.
 The AppModule contains a "bootstrap" property equal to [ AppComponent ], so Angular knows that the app must load this component at startup, and it can then replace it in the index.html.